OUR COMMUNITY INVOLVEMENT ENCOMPASSES THREE AREAS:

 - While some Club activities are restricted to members only, non-members are gladly welcomed to many of our courses, events and other activities.

-- KYC, in partnership with the City of Kelowna, provides a public pump-out station so all boaters can pump their effluent into the sewage treatment system instead of the lake.
+- Kelowna Yacht Club, in partnership with the City of Kelowna, provides a public pump-out station so all boaters can pump their effluent into the sewage treatment system instead of the lake.